dapr/docs/daprdocs/content/en/getting-started/quickstarts/jobs-quickstart.md

 cd jobs/go/sdk
 ```

+### Step 3: Schedule jobs

-Run the quickstart with one command:
+Run the application and schedule jobs with one command:

 ```bash
 dapr run -f .